 What is a Virtual Assistant?
 What is a virtual assistant (VA)?

 Virtual Assistants (or, VA) are professionals that work remotely with your organization in either a full-time or part-time capacity to handle repetitive work, specialized work, or one-off tasks.
-The term originally came from personal assistants who worked remotely with their clients.
-Thanks to developments in software and telecommunications, virtual assistants nowadays can handle any type of work, ranging from simple data-entry type tasks to tasks requiring specialized knowledge and experience.
+They can handle any type of work, ranging from simple data-entry type tasks to tasks requiring specialized knowledge and experience.

 Virtual assistants can range from newly graduates looking for a full-time career, to retired industry veterans working a side-job by marketing their professional skills.
 They are a great option for companies that need expertise for a specific project, or who only need that expertise for a specific part of the day.